kclnn/ts-chai-almost/README.md

 # ts-chai-almost
 TypeScript types for chai-almost

-Types are in `/test/@types/chai-almost`.
+Types are now in the official TypeScript types repository and can be added to any project via `npm install --save-dev @types/chai-almost`.
 See `/test/test.spec.ts` for usage example.

 Run this demo project as follows:
 1. Download or clone this repository.